rinkkasatiainen/aws-e2e-tests/README.md

    * [step-1](./step-1.md)

 ## Introduction to step goals
-To be able to test only the Serverless stack, we need ways to:
-   1) spy on _messages_ that are published on SNS Topics (see [TODO#Outline](todo.md))

-On this step, we create an SNS Topic called **SNS_TOPIC_ERRORS** that is used to send errors internally between lambdas.
-Then we create a lambda for dev/test environments that listens to this SNS Topic and pushes the messages to DynamoDB, to a **SPY_TABLE**.
-That table is used only in e2e tests.

-There are no tests for this step, as this is tested by the test themselves.
+Learning goals are
+   * introduce CloudFormation Outputs (set the topic name)
+   * trigger a lambda function that will fail (and publish message to SNS)
+   * verify that error is stored to spy DB

 ## BEFORE : get ready for this step:
 To start with this step, do the following:

-   * `git reset --hard HEAD` # to remove the `cdk/bin/cdk.ts` file.
+   * `git reset --hard HEAD`
-   * `git checkout step-2`
+   * `git checkout step-3`
-   * `npm install`  # to install dependenencies
+   * `npm install`  # to install dependencies
    * `npm run tsc:watch` to start watching changes on CDK stack files.

+## Step 3: Deploy first 'production lambda' and test that

+### Step 3.1:  Create first production lambda

+We use create a folder 'dist' and to add lambdas there.
+Later, the dist folder will be automatically created when bundling lambdas using Webpack.

+There is lambda `dist/fails-miserably.ts`.
+Let's add that to the stack -> got to e2e-stack.ts

 ## Step 2: create first Lambda, DynamoDB table, SNS Topic